After the latest (AN)OTHER ORGY workshop

 The goals of our events are collaborative learning within a group, as well as fostering shared processes and personal development.

-To ensure everyone is equally involved, we usually pair participants randomly for the exercises.
-This means that the groups will include both similar and diverse combinations of gender, age, experience, sexual orientation, and so on.
+To ensure that everyone is included equally, we usually work with randomly assigned partner combinations during the exercises.
+This means there will be both similar and diverse combinations of gender, age, experience, sexual orientation, etc.

 Participants should, as a general rule, be open to working with every person and every body.

-There will always be options to adapt the exercises, postpone them, or rearrange the pairs or groups if participation in certain groupings is simply not possible.
+There will always be ways to adapt the exercises, suspend them, or rearrange the pairs or groups if participation in certain configurations is simply not possible.

-Couples, polyamorous groups, and all other types of partnerships or friendships are warmly welcome—just be aware that we treat all participants as if they were single.
-In other words, the course is not specifically geared toward couples, but rather toward individuals participating in a large-group setting.
+Couples, polyamorous relationships, and all other types of partnerships or friendships are warmly welcome—just be aware that we’ll be addressing all participants as if they were single.
+In other words, the course isn’t specifically geared toward couples, but rather toward individuals participating in a large-group experience.

 Take the pressure off

-Sexually explicit interactions are welcome, but not required.
-Being massaged by several hands, forming a cuddle pile, building a tower of naked bodies, moaning in unison, or forming a biting circle—these are all orgiastic activities… We do whatever feels good to us.
+Explicitly sexual interactions are welcome, but not required.
+Being massaged by several hands, forming a cuddle pile, building a tower of naked bodies, moaning in unison, and forming a biting circle are all orgiastic activities… We do whatever feels good to us.

-There will be quiet corners where you can be present in the room without interacting with others (so you can be left alone without having to leave the room).
+There will be quiet corners where you can be present in the room without interacting with others (where you’ll be left alone without having to leave the room).

 Communication